 These are the workhorse tools that have proven themselves invaluable for us at Bean Ninjas.
-They help for both our internal and external systems and processes.
+They help with both our internal and external systems and processes.
 They offer us peace of mind in knowing that our customer’s information is secure.
 They save us time and money with their ease of accessibility and affordable price points.

-Our team spread is out across multiple continents, in multiple time zones.
+Our team is spread out across multiple continents, in multiple time zones.
 You can imagine that communication can be a bit challenging, and we all have more than enough emails hitting our inboxes daily (inbox zero?
 We wish…).

 That’s where Slack comes in.